skariaj/testing-java-junit5-ci/README.md

 * Please post in course
 * Or post in the Slack Community exclusive to the course.

-GitHub Issues will not be addressed.
+GitHub Issues will not be addressed